jangir-ritik/andamanexcursion/docs/COMPONENT_MIGRATION_EXAMPLE.md

 2. The component has multiple exports
 3. You want to maintain a consistent public API for a feature folder

-## When to Keep Separate Type Files

-Keep separate type files if:

-1. The types are complex and shared across multiple components
-2. The types include utility types, enums, or other complex TypeScript features
-3. The types are part of a public API that might be consumed by other modules

 ## Migration Strategy

 1. Start with simple components like atoms
-2. Move types inline
+2. Move types from the central types directory to a `.types.ts` file in the component directory
+3. Update imports in the component file to reference the local types file
-3. Remove unnecessary index files
+4. Remove unnecessary index files
-4. Update imports in other files
+5. Update imports in other files
-5. Keep content separation for section blocks and content-heavy components
+6. Keep content separation for section blocks and content-heavy components